 As web-based technology has evolved, we’ve evolved with it; creating advanced software programs to transform the tedious, everyday task into one that is simple, time-conscious and exceptionally accurate.
 The days of traditional, classroom-based training programs are becoming numbered as web-based education technology (eLearning) has become the new norm.
 Training has gone virtual, and with it has borne the age of the LMS.

-A learning management system is an online software program that provides a vehicle for the exchange of training or learning curriculum.
+A Learning Management System is an online software program that provides a vehicle for the exchange of training or learning curriculum.
 Its seamless delivery of online training allows organizations across all industries to deploy virtual training to end-users (employees, suppliers, customers, partners, etc.), manage training materials and track and evaluate results aimed to improve end-user performance.
 It should be noted that the educational content within the LMS, the electronic courses, are not part of the LMS.
-Course creation is a separate process that can be facilitated through a course builder tool, like our Instructional Content Editor (ICE).
+Course creation is a separate process that can be facilitated through a course builder tool, like our Course Builder.
 An LMS provides the framework to host, deliver, manage, and evaluate the electronic courses created, whereas a course builder provides an intuitive dashboard that allows managers and administrators to build courses, code-free.

 Features of an LMS